-Conventionally recycled post-consumer PET flakes were soaked in a heptane/isopropanol solution containing the surrogates and stored for 14 days at 40°C. After decanting the surrogate solution, the flakes were rinsed with water and air-dried.
+Conventionally recycled9 post-consumer PET flakes were soaked in a heptane/isopropanol solution containing the surrogates and stored for 14 days at 40°C. After decanting the surrogate solution, the flakes were rinsed with water and air-dried.
 The concentration of surrogates in these flakes was determined.

-The Starlinger IV+ technology was challenged at the Starlinger facilities in pilot plant scale.
+The Starlinger IV+ technology was challenged at the Starlinger facilities in a pilot plant scale.
 The contaminated flakes were introduced directly into the drier (step 2), then sampled after each step (2-4) to measure the residual concentrations of the applied surrogates.

-Instead of being processed continuously, the SSP reactor was run in batch mode.
-However, since the reactor in the process works practically with no mixing, the Panel agreed that the batch reactor in the challenge test provided the same cleaning efficiency when run at the same temperature, pressure and residence time.
+the Panel agreed that the reactor in the challenge test provided the same cleaning efficiency when run at the same temperature, pressure and residence time.